 Have you ever gone sightseeing and noticed a peculiar shape off in the hills?
 Maybe it’s just that the sky has always inspired the imagination of all mankind, but we always seem to spend more time discussing the shapes in the clouds than we do discuss the shapes on land.
 That’s too bad because we might otherwise be having a lot of fun!
 Geographical features in the shape of a breast can be found anywhere and everywhere, and are often code-named “Pap.”
 If you’re on the lookout for these fun distraction attractions, you might want to visit these best breast-shaped locations.

 Canada has much to offer by way of adventure, and you’d be hard-pressed not to find some at Squaw’s Tit, a landmark near Canmore, Alberta just outside of the Canadian Rockies in the same region.
-This is the politically incorrect name, of course, but those are always so much more fun than the real ones.
+This is the politically incorrect name, of course, no need to call a criminal lawyer Phoenix, but those are always so much more fun than the real ones.
 You won’t have any trouble finding it, either.
 There are some decent hiking opportunities to be had here.

 If you’re a fan of the Adirondack Mountains in New York, then don’t forget to head on over to Nippletop.
 You’ll find it in Essex County in the Colvin Range, near Dial Mountain.